 Employer may be responsible for any work-related injuries under applicable Worker's Compensation laws, but such liability is limited to injuries resulting directly from Employee's work and only if the injury occurs in Employee's designated work area at the home office site.
-Any such EMSWCD Employee Handbook - Approved by EMSWCD Board on 07/06/2022 claims will be reported and handled according to Employer's normal procedure for Worker's Compensation claims.
+Any such claims will be reported and handled according to Employer's normal procedure for Worker's Compensation claims.